dedis/popstellar/be2-scala/docs/README.md

 ```
 This example has been extracted from `pubsub/storage/DiskStorage.scala`.

-Akka messages `DbActor` understands are defined in `DbActor.scala:Event`, they include:
+`DbActor` is an akka actor and thus "understands" messages defined as case classes in `DbActor.scala:Event`.
+Examples of such messages include:

 ```scala
 // DbActor Events correspond to messages the actor may receive